shreya-singhal/hearing-loss-depression/README.md

 # hearing-loss-depression-data

-A medical student from NYU was interested in determining the effects of quality of hearing on depression levels among the geriatric population, as well as the long-term benefits of hearing aids on depression levels among those experiencing hearing impairment.
+A medical student from NYU was interested in determining the effects of quality of hearing on depression levels among the geriatric population, as well as the long-term benefits of hearing aids on depression levels among those experiencing hearing impairment, for prior research shows signs of a relationship between the two.
 I was given the task of doing the statistical analyses required to answer this question.
 All of the data used for this analysis originates from the Health & Retirement Study (HRS), which can be downloaded via https://ssl.isr.umich.edu/hrs/files2.php (registration is required).

 The Health and Retirement Study is a longitudinal project sponsored by the National Institute on Aging which, every two years, surveys a representative sample of approximately 20,000 people of age 50 and over in the US.
 Questions asked provide information on characteristics such as Demographics, Physical Health, Cognition, and Income & Assets.